-Two separate removal actions conducted at site SS-033, in 1993 and 1997, resulted in the removal of lead contaminated Other than the area of arsenic soil. contaminated soil noted above, no unacceptable risk is associated with exposure to contaminated soils at site SS-033, nor is unacceptable risk associated with exposure to groundwater, given any potential future land use.
+Two separate removal actions conducted at site SS-033, in 1993 and 1997, resulted in the removal of lead contaminated soil.
+Other than a 7,000-square foot area of arsenic contaminated soil, no unacceptable risk is associated with exposure to contaminated soils at site SS-033, nor is unacceptable risk associated with exposure to groundwater, given any potential future land use.
 Therefore, the remedial action objective for site SS-033 is to prevent exposure to soil containing arsenic at concentrations that would cause a noncancer risk above the USEPA target hazard index of 1.